Clarke Wilm

 Clarke Wilm (born October 24, 1976) is a Canadian former professional ice hockey centre.
 He played in the National Hockey League (NHL) with the Calgary Flames, Nashville Predators, and Toronto Maple Leafs between 1998 and 2006.

 Playing career

-Wilm was drafted 150th overall by the Calgary Flames in the 1995 NHL Entry Draft.
+Wilm was drafted 150th overall by the Calgary Flames in the 1995 NHL entry draft.
 He established himself in the NHL in the 1997–98 season after two seasons spent in Calgary's AHL affiliate.

-Wilm was known as a hardworking and unyielding checking line centre who has also received recognition as a good penalty killer.
+Wilm was known as a checking line centre and penalty killer.
 He can play all three forward positions.

 After missing out on an NHL contract for the 2006–07 season, Wilm joined his former St. John's Maple Leafs coach Doug Shedden to play for Jokerit in Finland.

 Wilm's tenure with Jokerit lasted for two seasons, during which Wilm made himself useful as a checking and penalty killing forward.

 Wilm was contracted to Germany by the Hamburg Freezers for the 2008–09 season.
 After two seasons with Hamburg and one season with the Thomas Sabo Ice Tigers, Wilm retired from professional hockey after the 2010–11 season.